MicrosoftDocs/azure-devops-yaml-schema/task-reference/twine-authenticate-v1.md

 **`pythonUploadServiceConnection`** - **Feed from external organizations**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+A (twine service connection)[/azure/devops/pipelines/library/service-endpoints#python-package-upload-service-connection] name from external organization to authenticate with twine.
+The credentials stored in the endpoint must have package upload permissions.
 Select an endpoint to authenticate outside this organization.
 Make sure the endpoint has package upload permissions.
 <!-- :::editable-content-end::: -->
 <br>